sisirGhimiray/basics-coding-question/questions.md

 **13** write a function strstr_r() which takes two string as arguments and returns a pointer to the beginning of the last occurrence of the second string in the first string. <br>

+**14** Write a function find_indexf() which takes two strings as arguments and returns index of first
+        occurence of the second string in the first string.